-- · What property/space is being rented
+- What property/space is being rented

 - The rental amount and how often its paid

 - The period of the agreement

 - How notice is given by you or the tenant to terminate the lease

 - How often or under what conditions you can see your property

-1.10 Is there anything that tenants have to be careful about in a lease agreement?
+1.10 Is there anything that landlords have to be careful about in a lease agreement?

-Whether oral or written agreement, you need to make sure certain parts of the lease are clear to both of you and that you have agreed to:
+Whether oral or written agreement, you need to make sure the lease is clear to both of you.
+Furthermore,